BOSTON — Jerry Keefe stood motionless and stared blankly up at the TD Garden jumbotron.

 “We know we’re playing a tough opponent, the defending champs, so to get off to that quick start from Teddy’s score was really important for us,” said BC coach Greg Brown.
 “That set a really good tone.”

-After BC doubled their lead 14 minutes into the first frame, the Huskies responded just 30 seconds later with a blue line shot by junior Jackson Dorrington that was tipped in by freshman Ben Poitras for his first NCAA goal.
+Then, Northeastern responded within 30 seconds on a blue line shot by junior Jackson Dorrington that was tipped by freshman Ben Poitras for his first NCAA goal.

-The score re-energized Northeastern’s large student contingent on the opposite end of the upper bowl, but it was the last time the Huskies faithful would have reason to cheer all night.
+Poitras’ score re-energized Northeastern’s huge student contingent on the opposite end of the upper bowl, but it was just about the last thing to go the Huskies’ way all night.

-Boston College’s dynamic forwards were mostly stymied on breakouts and slowed down in transition early on in the first period, but they began to break down the Huskies as the game wore on.
-Though the final shot count was just 31-30 BC, the quality of looks and time of possession skewed in the Eagles favor, especially in the second half of the game.
+Though BC’s dynamic forwards were stymied on breakouts and slowed down in transition throughout the first period, they began to break down the Huskies’ neutral zone traps as the game wore on.
+The final shot count was just 31-30 BC, but the quality of looks and time of possession heavily skewed in the Eagles favor, especially in the second half of the game.

 In the postgame press conference following Northeastern’s win in November, Brown said the Huskies had given BC the most trouble breaking out pucks of any team they faced all season.
-That was a point of emphasis for the Eagles on Monday, and their sharp passing and backchecking prevented the Huskies from sustaining offensive zone pressure as they had in their previous victory.
+On Monday, the Eagles were sharp with their passing and repeatedly turned loose pucks in the neutral zone into possession and scoring opportunities.

 “We were quicker to get back to the pucks, and there was better support.
 I thought we did a lot better getting guys in close support,” said Brown.
 “They did bottle us up very well that night [in the Northeastern win].
 They did a few times tonight, but not nearly as many.
 We were much crisper.”

-Perhaps even more painful for Northeastern is that among Boston College’s eight goal scorers, four entered Monday having scored one goal or fewer on the season.
-It was not until sophomore Ryan Leonard and freshman James Hagens each punched in a goal in garbage time that the Eagles’ big guns appeared on the scoresheet.
+Perhaps most painful for Northeastern is that among BC’s eight goal scorers, four entered Monday having scored one goal or fewer on the season.
+It was not until sophomore Ryan Leonard and freshman James Hagens each punched in a goal in garbage time that the Eagles’ big guns even appeared on the scoresheet.

-Those last two goals scored by the Eagles in the closing minutes of regulation pushed the game to a complete rout, with the eight goals being the most Northeastern has allowed in a game since an 8-4 loss to Harvard on Jan.
+Those last two goals in the closing minutes of regulation pushed the game to a complete rout, with the eight goals being the most Northeastern has surrendered in a game since an 8-4 loss to Harvard on Jan.
 1, 2023.

 The win secured the Eagles’ first trip to the Beanpot final since 2019, where they will look to snap a nine-year Beanpot title drought that is the longest among any of the four schools.
-It also is a reminder that as good as BC’s program has been over the past decade, Northeastern’s overwhelming success in this tournament has kept everyone else down.
+That statistic also serves as a good reminder that for as good as BC’s program has been over the past decade, Northeastern’s overwhelming success in this tournament has kept everyone else down.

 “They won five of the last six, so obviously, they are a really good Beanpot team and good team in general,” Stiga said.
 “So being able to get the win and move on to the finals for the first time in a while, I think the older guys who have been around have been preaching it.
 It’s hard to do.”

-Above all else, Monday was a sobering reminder of just how far away this year’s Northeastern’s team is from Boston College, the presumptive favorites to win the national title.
-And with nine games remaining in a season that has been relegated to playing for pride, Keefe knows the Huskies main task now is to maintain their focus against a challenging schedule to close the year.
+Above all else, Monday was a sobering reality check of just how far away this year’s Northeastern’s team is from Boston College, the presumptive national title favorites.
+And with nine games remaining in a season that has been relegated to playing for pride, the Huskies main task now is to not let Monday’s rout on the big stage bleed into future games.

 “I’m not sure that we’re going to learn a whole lot from tonight,” said Keefe.
 “But we’re going to have to pick ourselves up and get ready for Monday against Harvard, because they’ve got a lot of skill as well.
 So we’ve got to learn from it.
 Move on and get ready for the next game.”

-Northeastern will return to action on Monday at 4:30 p.m. in the Beanpot third place game against Harvard.
+Northeastern men’s hockey returns to action on Monday at 4:30 p.m. in the Beanpot third place game against Harvard.
 Matty Wasserman and Daisy Roberts will have the call on WRBB 104.9FM.